Babbs-UX/nanogang/2 - Anti-Tackle/Osprey Navy Issue.md

 # Osprey Navy Issue
 ## Anti-Tackle
->This Ship got nerfed, probably don't use
+>This Ship got nerfed, but can still be used.

 ### Fitting
 ```